Cultural studies: Late-1970s and beyond

 By the late 1970s, scholars associated with The Birmingham School had firmly placed questions of gender and race on the cultural studies agenda, where they have remained ever since.
 Also by the late 1970s, cultural studies had begun to attract a great deal of international attention.
 It spread globally throughout the 1980s and 1990s.
 As it did so, it both encountered new conditions of knowledge production, and engaged with other major international intellectual currents such as poststructuralism, postmodernism, and postcolonialism.
 The wide range of cultural studies journals now located throughout the world, as shown below, is one indication of the globalization of the field.
+For overviews of and commentaries on developments in cultural studies during the twenty-first century, see Lawrence Grossberg's Cultural Studies in the Future Tense, Gilbert Rodman's Why Cultural Studies? and Graeme Turner's What's Become of Cultural Studies?